cusoiv/gas/README.md

 The "gas_production_summary_upload.md" file is the knitted Rmarkdown output for all figures in the paper except figure 5d.
 The corresponding rmd file is "gas_production_summary_upload.rmd".
 Note that the figures in the Rmarkdown are grouped by the similarity of the analysis and not the sequence of the figures in the paper.

+Files for figure 5d is in the folder figure 5d.
+The Rmarkdown file for figure 5d is "gene_distribution.md"

 OTU tables for ex vivo communities: gas_9ppl.rds and taxa_species_use.csv